strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 A hanging transaction is usually revealed by a stuck application with growing lag ([KIP-664](https://cwiki.apache.org/confluence/display/KAFKA/KIP-664%3A+Provide+tooling+to+detect+and+abort+hanging+transactions)).
 Despite messages being produced, consumers can't make any progress because the LSO does not grow anymore.

+For example, you will see the following messages in the consumer logs:

 ```sh
 [Consumer clientId=my-client, groupId=my-group] The following partitions still have unstable offsets which are not cleared on the broker side: [__consumer_offsets-27],
 this could be either transactional offsets waiting for completion, or normal offsets waiting for replication after appending to local log